At the Edges of the West

 Coos Bay darkened in the fierce wind and rain;

-while the Indian Casino's along the Oregon Coast
+while the Indian Casino's on the Oregon Coast

 were bright and gay